microsoft/PartnerResources/_docs/Skilling/D365 Academy/D365 Marketing Academy/Subpages/Create Trial.md

 # {{ page.title }}

-The recommended way for you to follow the the steps, the labs, from the D365 Marketing workshop is to create a new, 30-day trial.
+The recommended way for you to follow the steps and the labs from the D365 Marketing workshop is to create a new, 30-day trial.
 To begin the process you will create a Customer Engagement trial.
 Then, with the admin credentials generated from the CE trial you will create a D365 Marketing trial.

 {% include series.md
     includetags="d365 marketing academy|academy content|create trial"